-The prospect of integrating new chickens into an existing flock is always nerve-wracking, whether they're 8 weeks old or 8 months old.
+Integrating new chickens into an existing flock is always a nerve-wracking proposition.
 The main concern is that the two groups of chickens will not get along.
 However, it is possible to introduce new chickens to a different group of birds without drama or bloodshed.
 Integrating new chickens into an existing flock does not have to be stressful for the chicken keeper or the chickens.

 The Playpen Method entails creating a confinement system ("playpen") for the newbies in the vicinity of the flock.
 This can mean that the flock remains in the run with a small, separate playpen near or in the run for the newbies.
 It can also mean that the flock free-ranges with the newbies in a playpen nearby.